-High-energy diets often increase an individual’s carbohydrate intake.
-Carbs have cavity-causing bacteria that cause tooth decay, just like sugar.
+Many endurance athletes rely on high-sugar snacks such as gels, granola bars, and energy bars during their training.
+These foods have cavity-causing sugars that cause tooth decay.
 When we add in the acidic nature of sports drinks, it’s no challenge to see why endurance athletes struggle with tooth decay and cavities.

-1. Set realistic weekly workout goals that include oral health.
+Set realistic weekly workout goals that include oral health

 Keep a chart to track your progress and reward yourself for reaching your fitness goals.
 Add brushing and flossing to your cool-down regimen.
 Don’t forget to schedule your preventive care appointments with your dentist.

-2. Grab a buddy to help hold you accountable.
+Grab a buddy to help hold you accountable

-Whether it’s a virtual workout session or in person, they can great for talking you out of that post-workout donut.
+Whether it’s a virtual workout session or in person, a workout buddy can be great for talking you out of that post-workout donut.
 Encourage one another to take classes or go for de-stressing walks throughout the day.

 If unhealthy foods aren’t around, you’re less likely to indulge in sweets.
-Replace junk food, high-sugar energy-boosting snacks, sports drinks, and carbohydrates.
+Replace junk food, high-sugar energy-boosting snacks, sports drinks, and carbohydrates with healthier options.
 Reach for fruits and veggies instead that are healthy, tooth-friendly, and delicious.

 Water is your best friend.
-If it doesn’t currently feel that way, you may need to add a little effort into the relationship.
 Consistently drinking water throughout the day will ensure you’re optimally hydrated.
 It also helps our mouths salivate, which washes away cavity-causing bacteria.
 If you’re not able to brush and floss after a workout, rinse with water to prevent tooth decay!